0x4kB/micro_httpd/README.md

-A minimalistic http 1.0 webserver, statically linked below 4kB.
+A minimalistic http 1.0 webserver, statically linked 3864Bytes.

 Capable to serve directory listings and convert markdown files on the fly via 'lowdown'.